Jesse James Hollywood: Court rulings and trial

 In 2006, the movie Alpha Dog, based on Jesse Hollywood and the kidnap and murder of Nicholas Markowitz, premiered.
 During filming, Santa Barbara County Deputy District Attorney Ronald J. "Ron" Zonen provided copies of many documents on the case and served as an unpaid consultant to the film, citing his desire to have Hollywood captured.
-Zonen prosecuted Hollywood’s co-defendants and was poised to prosecute Hollywood.
-James Blatt, Hollywood's defense attorney, claimed there was a conflict of interest, and the California Court of Appeal for the Second District ruled on October 5, 2006 that, based on Zonen's disclosure of the files and consultant service he should be recused from further involvement in prosecuting Hollywood.
+Zonen prosecuted Hollywood's co-defendants and was poised to prosecute Hollywood.
+James Blatt, Hollywood's defense attorney, claimed there was a conflict of interest, and the California Court of Appeal for the Second District ruled on October 5, 2006, that, based on Zonen's disclosure of the files and consultant service he should be recused from further involvement in prosecuting Hollywood.
 On December 20, 2006, the California Supreme Court granted review on the case effectively staying the order to recuse Zonen.

 On May 12, 2008, the California Supreme Court ruled that Zonen need not be recused.
 Nonetheless, Zonen was replaced with Joshua Lynn, who was serving as lead prosecution attorney.
-While in jail, Hollywood began signing his mail as "Alpha Dog" and had mentioned an "Alpha Dog World Tour."
+While in jail, Hollywood began signing his mail as "Alpha Dog" and had mentioned an "Alpha Dog World Tour".

 After the Court review, in June 2008 his trial date was set to begin February 19, 2009, but it was delayed.
 Three months later the murder trial officially started on Friday, May 15.
 The defense's opening statements stated that Hollywood was not involved with the murder.
-In his opening statement, Santa Barbara County Deputy Dist.
-Atty.
-Joshua Lynn described Hollywood as "a ruthless coward."
+In his opening statement, Santa Barbara County Deputy District Attorney Joshua Lynn described Hollywood as "a ruthless coward".

 On Monday, May 18, witnesses called to the stand included Jeff Markowitz (the victim's father), Pauline Mahoney (who was driving with her sons when she saw a group of men attacking Markowitz), and Brian Affonti (a one time friend of Hollywood's who was picked up after the kidnapping).
 Affonti told the jury that he knew about Hollywood's gun, a TEC-9, which is the alleged murder weapon.
-Chas Salsbury, Hollywood's getaway driver, testified at trial that following the murder "Hollywood seemed remorseful, depressed, and at some points even suicidal."
+Chas Salsbury, Hollywood's getaway driver, testified at trial that following the murder "Hollywood seemed remorseful, depressed, and at some points even suicidal".

 Saulsbury continued on the fifth day with Kelly Carpenter discussing the actions of Rugge and Pressley's mother.
 The following day saw testimony from Rugge's childhood friend, Richard Hoeflinger, who spoke about what he witnessed.
-Subsequently, several Santa Barbara residents told the jury about events leading to Nick Markowitz’s murder.
+Subsequently, several Santa Barbara residents told the jury about events leading to Nick Markowitz's murder.